Pollen’s Action: The Art of Samson Pollen (DELUXE HARDCOVER ART BOOK)

 As noted in previous posts on this blog, I love the fanzines published by UK paperback and action/adventure media maven Justin Marriott.
 Justin began publishing his flagship fanzine THE PAPERBACK…

-POLLEN’S ACTION: THE ART OF SAMSON POLLEN — a new book showcasing his men’s adventure magazine artwork
+POLLEN’S ACTION: THE ART OF SAMSON POLLEN, our second book showcasing Sam’s men’s adventure magazine art

 Simply put, Samson Pollen was one of the greatest of the many artists who provided illustrations for the men’s adventure magazines (MAMs) that flourished from the early 1950s to the…